Della

 “Not really.
 It’s just that most of the people I know who applied for one got turned down.
 What kind of business are you going to open?”

-She gathered her long hair and pulled it over one shoulder.
-“A salon that specializes in trendy haircuts and other services like hair straightening and extensions.”
-She glanced at his art portfolio.
+She gathered her long, silky hair and pulled it over one shoulder.
+“A salon that specializes in trendy haircuts and other services like hair coloring and perms.”
+She glanced at his art portfolio case.
 “What kind of business would you start if you received a grant?”

 She looked puzzled.
 “Well, what are you passionate about?”